Coronavirus cuts into revenues at Columbia visitor hotspots Riverbanks Zoo, state museum

 The popular tourist attraction also typically employs 500 people.
 During the shutdown, about 300 people were laid off or furloughed.
 Of those, the venue only brought back about 75 people when it started welcoming visitors again last week.

-Meanwhile, the zoo could also see a small drop in the amount it receives from local government entities.
-Lexington County plans to give $900,000 in funding to the zoo, a $300,000 drop compared to last year.
+Meanwhile, the zoo could also see a small drop in the amount it receives from local governments.
+Lexington County plans to give $900,000 in funding to the zoo, a $300,000 drop compared with last year.

 "Given the circumstances, obviously it's a pretty big cut to us," O'Cain said.